 In order to submit your application, please attend your appointment at the Embassy in person.
-During this appointment, we kindly ask you to submit all of your application documents, pay the fee and answer questions about your planned trip.
-Your photograph and fingerprints will also be taken on this occasion.
+During this appointment, we kindly ask you to submit your visa application, photograph and all related documents, pay the visa fee (in cash, BDT only) to the Visa Officer and answer questions about your planned trip.
+Your fingerprints will also be taken on this occasion.

 What happens during processing?

 The Embassy will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will assess whether your application meets the legal requirements.
 Processing generally takes eight days.
 We hope you will understand that we are not able to answer any questions on the status of your application during this processing period.
 After that, enquiries can only be answered if they are made by the applicant, his/her legal representative or another person authorised in writing by the applicant.

 As soon as the Embassy has decided on your application, you can collect your passport within a period of eight days.
 You should collect your passport in person.
 If you are not able to collect it yourself, you can authorise another person to collect it for you.
 In order to do so, please write a "Power of Attorney" ("Letter of Authorisation").
 Please understand that your passport is a very important document, therefore the Person who comes on your behalf must have a Picture ID (national ID or passport photocopy), without which the Visa Section will not hand over your passport.

 There are various reasons why your visa application may be rejected.
 The reasons will be stated in the letter notifying you that your application has been rejected.